Ramkhamhaeng: Reign

 Ramkhamhaeng sent embassies to Yuan China from 1282 to 1323 and imported the techniques to make the ceramics now known as Sangkhalok ceramic ware.
-He had close relationships with the rulers of nearby city-states, especially Ngam Muang, the ruler of neighboring Phayao (whose wife, according to legend, he seduced), and King Mangrai of Chiang Mai.
+He had close relationships with the rulers of nearby city-states, especially Ngammueang, the ruler of neighboring Phayao kingdom (whose wife, according to legend, he seduced), and King Mangrai of Chiang Mai.
 His campaign against Cambodia left the Khmer country "utterly devastated".

 According to Thai history, Ramkhamhaeng is credited with creating the Thai alphabet (Lai Nangsue Thai) from a combination of the Khmer, Sanskrit, Pali, and Grantha alphabets.

-It is speculated that Ramkhamhaeng expanded his kingdom as far as Lampang, Phrae, and Nan in the north, Phitsanulok and Vientiane in the east, the Nakhon Si Thammarat Kingdom in the south, the Mon kingdoms of what is now Myanmar in the west, and the Bay of Bengal in the northwest.
-The Thais also expanded south towards the Malay Peninsula, the History of Yuan mentions “since the people of Sien and of Ma- li-yü-erh have long been killing each other and are all in submission at this moment, an imperial order has been issued telling the people of Sien: do no harm to the Ma-li-yii-erh and hold to your promise.“ However, in the mandala political model, kingdoms such as Sukhothai lacked distinct borders, instead being centered on the strength of the capital itself.
+It is speculated that Ramkhamhaeng's kingdom reached Lampang, Phrae and Nan in the north and Phitsanulok and Vientiane in the east.
+It is said to have reached the Nakhon Si Thammarat Kingdom in the south, the Mon kingdoms of what is now Myanmar in the west, and the Bay of Bengal in the northwest.
+The Thais also expanded south towards the Malay Peninsula.
+The History of Yuan records that, "since the people of Sien and of Ma- li-yü-erh have long been killing each other and are all in submission at this moment", an imperial order told the people of Sien to "do no harm to the Ma-li-yii-erh and hold to your promise".
+However, in the mandala political model, kingdoms such as Sukhothai lacked distinct borders, instead being centered on the strength of the capital itself.
 Claims of Ramkhamhaeng's large kingdom were intended to assert Siamese dominance over mainland Southeast Asia.

+Chris Baker and Pasuk Phongpaichit, who render his name Ramaraja, read his inscription as the record of a warrior career.
+In it he describes raiding towns and villages in his youth and carrying off elephants, people, silver and gold, and later raiding over a wide area and helping other chiefs establish themselves.
+The same inscription advertises Sukhothai as a place where anyone may trade in elephants, horses, silver or gold.
+It then turns from the warrior exploits to the Buddhist furnishings of the city, its viharas, its gilded and colossal images and its senior monks.

 Death

 According to the Chinese History of Yuan, King Ramkhamhaeng died in 1298 and was succeeded by his son, Loe Thai, though George Cœdès says it is "more probable" it was "shortly before 1318".
 Legend holds that Khamhaeng perished in the rapids of the rivers of Sawankhalok.
-Another source says he was slain by a Malay warrior princess named Adruja Wijayamala Singha during a battle between Thai and Malay armies, in a campaign to conquer Malay lands that make up a third of modern Thailand today.
+Another source says he was slain by a Malay warrior princess named Adruja Wijayamala Singha during a battle between Thai and Malay armies.
+The battle belonged to a campaign to conquer Malay lands that make up a third of modern Thailand today.